-Do you know according to clinicaltrials.gov a total of 354,130 clinical trials were registered worldwide with 71,256 ongoing trials as recorded on Oct-2020?
-The number of trials being conducted is increasing year by year from 56.16k in 2017 to 60.69k in 2018.
-In the US more than 2.3+ million people participate in approximately 80,000+ clinical trials every year throughout the US.
+Do you know, according to clinicaltrials.gov, a total of 354,130 clinical trials were registered worldwide with 71,256 ongoing clinical trials as recorded on Oct-2020?
+The number of clinical trials is increasing year by year from 56.16k in 2017 to 60.69k in 2018.
+In the USA, more than 2.3+ million people participate in approximately 80,000+ clinical trials every year.

 Chronic diseases such as heart disease, stroke, cancer, respiratory diseases, and diabetes are the leading causes of mortality in the world and represent 63% of all deaths.
-It is projected that chronic diseases will account for seven out of the top 10 causes of death in the world by 2030. the sites and investigators working in these therapeutic segments are available widely all over the globe.
+Chronic disease projected will account for seven out of the top 10 causes of death in the world by 2030.
+The sites and investigators working in these therapeutic segments are available widely all over the globe.

 Now, most of the research and pharma companies are focusing on innovative cancer treatment and treatments for rare diseases.
 The demand for sites and investigators is increasing by folds globally.